Enforcement Administrative Hearings & Penalty Program

 Administrative Hearings for Heavy Duty Vehicle Inspection Program

-An Administrative Hearing offers a means by which to contest a citation for a party who has been issued a citation under the Air Resources Board's (ARB's) Heavy Duty Vehicle Inspection Program (HDVIP).
-The hearing is conducted by an administrative law judge and must be conducted in accordance with ARB's Administrative Hearing Regulations.
+An Administrative Hearing offers a means by which to contest a citation for a party who has been issued a citation under CARB's Heavy Duty Vehicle Inspection Program (HDVIP).
+The hearing is conducted by an administrative law judge and must be conducted in accordance with CARB's Administrative Hearing Regulations.
 Under the administrative hearing procedures, the party receiving the citation and penalty assessment has the option of either paying the penalty within a certain timeframe or requesting an administrative hearing.
 If the party chooses not to clear the citation (i.e., make required vehicle repairs and pay the citation penalty) and does not request a hearing, additional penalties are imposed as required under state law.
-Additionally, the ARB may proceed to the Superior Court to obtain a judgment for the amount of the penalty and may also initiate a vehicle registration hold via the Department of Motor Vehicles under Vehicle Code Section 4755 and ask the California Highway Patrol to impound the vehicle under Vehicle Code Section 27159.
+Additionally, the CARB may proceed to the Superior Court to obtain a judgment for the amount of the penalty and may also initiate a vehicle registration hold via the Department of Motor Vehicles under Vehicle Code Section 4755 and ask the California Highway Patrol to impound the vehicle under Vehicle Code Section 27159.
 Citations included under this program include citations for excessive smoke emissions, engine tampering, and missing or illegible engine emission control certification labels.

-To Contest an ARB Issued Citation
+Contest an CARB Issued Citation

 - Request for Hearing Form